sagara-gunathunga/msf4j-intro-webinar-samples/HelloWorld-JPA/README.md

-# MSF4J Intro Webinar Samples  : Helloworld
+# MSF4J Intro Webinar Samples  : Helloworld JPA

 This sample demonstrates how to use JPA API and Hibernate with WSO2 MSF4J framework.
 You can use in-memoery H2 database or MySQL database server with this sample.